micwu562/text-editor/README.md

   - needed since when char deleted, still need to track
   - display should be told what transaction type happened
   - selection has to animate too

+- is no selection null selection or selection === cursor?